Transportation Safety is Major Priority for District

 - No skateboards.

-- Students must remain seated while bus is moving.
+- Students must remain seated while the vehicle is moving.

-- Instruments that will fit in a student’s lap or between their legs may be transported on the bus.
+- Musical instruments and athletic equipment that will fit in a student’s lap or between their legs may be transported on the bus.
 Space may not be available for larger instruments.

 - No food, gum, candy, or any drink other than water in a clear bottle.